 - too many trends in one look

-- wrong fit and proportions
+- wrong fit and poor proportions

-- thin, shiny fabrics
+- thin or shiny fabrics

 - over-accessorizing